Continuing Education Activity

 Lumbosacral plexopathies can present with similar sensory and motor deficits that are similar to sciatic neuropathy.
 Weakness may also affect hip girdle muscles, including hip abduction (gluteus medius) and hip extension (gluteus maximus).

-Sciatic neuropathy classically presents with sensory loss of the whole foot and weakness of ankle plantar flexors (gastrocnemius, soleus) as well as ankle inversion, and can result in a 'flail foot.'
+Sciatic neuropathy classically presents with sensory loss of the whole foot and weakness of ankle plantar flexors (gastrocnemius, soleus) and ankle inversion.
+It can result in a 'flail foot.'
 Hamstring muscles may also be involved resulting in knee flexion weakness.
-It is not uncommon for an incomplete sciatic neuropathy to present as a common peroneal neuropathy, as many times the peroneal fascicles in the sciatic nerve are more susceptible to injury than are the tibial fascicles.
+It is not uncommon for an incomplete sciatic neuropathy to present as a common peroneal neuropathy.
+Often, the peroneal fascicles in the sciatic nerve are more susceptible to injury than the tibial fascicles.

 In common fibular neuropathy, the patient presents with sensory and motor deficits.
 History may include leg crossing, prolonged kneeling, immobility, or trauma.
 Sensory loss or paresthesias affect the lateral leg below the knee and the anterolateral foot.
 Muscle weakness affects both ankle dorsiflexion (tibialis anterior), toe extension (e.g., extensor hallucis longus), and ankle evertors (peroneus longus and brevis).

 If only the deep fibular portion is affected, only minimal sensory deficits (limited to the web space between the first two digits) and isolated weakness of toe and ankle extensors are seen.
 Ankle eversion and inversion are normal.

 Isolated superficial fibular neuropathy is rare and presents as the sensory deficit of the foot except for the first webspace.
 Only ankle eversion/inversion may be affected.